Finding that first taste of air on a snowboard at Snow Valley

 “I had never really had lessons for the last 20 years, so I was trying to learn everything on my own and through watching Youtube videos,” Chee comments.
 “It’s nowhere close to having someone teach you how to do it.”

-Each of the women came to the hill with ideas of what they wanted to improve on.
+Each of the women came to the ski hill with ideas of what they wanted to improve on.
 After consulting with their instructor, Dan Sutherland, they push off.
-Liftline privilege allows them to maximize time on the hill so their instruction time isn’t spent standing around.
-In the short waits for chairs, and the ride up, Sutherland makes a plan with his two students.
+Ski lesson liftline privilege allows them to maximize time on the hill so their instruction time isn’t spent standing around.
+In the short waits at the chairlift, and the ride up, Sutherland makes a plan with his two students.

 They start out practicing laying out their carves, a foundational skill that lays the groundwork for pretty much everything else.
 Getting comfortable leaning into space, like an astronaut in zero-G, is a basic requirement for progression in snowboarding.

 Progressing from there to switches is like flipping a switch—the weighting is all backwards, and Sherstan feels like a beginner again.
-She loses her bearings once or twice before beginning to get the knack.
+She loses her bearings once or twice before she starts to get the knack.

 Once the two women have got a handle on that, Dan takes it up to the next level with butters.
 Having them lean out deeply, he gets them working to achieve an Escher-like, weightless stance semi-perpendicular to the hill, as if someone tipped the earth under them and they’re falling up.
 It takes an intuitive and a physical leap to get there, and both Sherstan and Chee are giving it all they have to try to grasp this new skill.